Updated on 5 March 2014

 FUND RAISING EVENTS

 The Dallas Chapter of the Finance Forum conducted its Annual Charity Golf Tournament on Monday, 22 April 2013 to raise funds for the Foundation of the 1st Cavalry Division Association.
 This years tournament was held at the Prestonwood Country Club in Dallas raised $23,500 to provide scholarships for the Troopers of the 1st Cavalry Division and their families.
 We greatly appreciate the support of the Dallas Chapter of the Finance Forum which has donated a total of $147,184 to the Foundation from its eight Annual Charity Golf Tournaments which began in 2006.
-Photos from the Golf Tournament will be posted on the Finance Forum web page.
+The 2014 Golf Tournament is scheduled for 21 April 2014 and will again be held at the Prestonwood Country Club. http://www.thefinanceforum.com/golf.html

 Supporting the Foundation